Mike Wheeler (Stranger Things): Reception

 While ranking the characters in the show, Evan Romano of Men's Health said that Mike is "a really great character and is a blast to watch on the screen."
 In a review for season 3 of Stranger Things, Judy Berman of Time said Wolfhard gets "better every season."
 Darren Franich of Entertainment Weekly enjoyed the transition of Mike from a child to a teenager in the third season.
 Ritwik Mitra of Screen Rant said of Wolfhard: "the character he portrays is one of the best parts of the show" and that "from teenage angst to developing a protective mindset — Mike is definitely a model child in every way and a great part of the show."
 Liz Shannon Miller, Steve Greene, Hanh Nguyen, Ben Travers of IndieWire said that "his...tenacity to keep ...is a credit to his character.
 It's no wonder that he's the one whom Will confides in and that attempts to fight off the Mind Flayer.
 Mike's just a good guy to have in your corner, no matter what the circumstances."
 BuzzFeed said that he "really had a great thought process when it came to helping his friends and taking down the Mind Flayer."

+Wolfhard won a Kids Choice Award for Favorite Male TV Star (Family) in 2023.

+Byler debate

+During the run of the series, Stranger Things fans debated the relationship between Mike and Will Byers, commonly referring to it as "Byler".
+Some fans speculated that Mike might reciprocate Will's feelings and that the series could culminate in a romantic payoff.
+However, the canon establishes that Will develops unrequited romantic feelings for Mike; Mike is portrayed as romantically involved with Eleven and remains unaware of Will's feelings until the final season.
+The series concludes with Will accepting his unrequited feelings, coming out as gay, and reaffirming his friendship with Mike in a mutually supportive way, while Mike and Eleven's relationship is maintained up to Eleven's sacrificial act at the series' end.